-We collect personal information from you when we meet or work together, when we communicate with each other about working together, when you contact us, when we’ve been referred to you and when we’ve been to the same event and details of attendees were shared.
-We do so using the ‘legitimate interests’ rationale of the General Data Protection Regulations (GDPR) that come into force on 25th May 2018.
+We collect data about you when we meet or work together, when we communicate with each other about working together, when you contact us, when we’ve been referred to you and when we’ve been to the same event and details of attendees were shared.
+We do so using the ‘legitimate interests’ rationale of the General Data Protection Regulations (GDPR) that came into force on 25th May 2018.

 1.2 Legitimate interest

 The legitimate interest is based on the alignment between our work and your work and / or interests, which if you work in a business could include: